The code of this tutorial has been tested against Eliom 5.

 POST service ¶

 Services using the POST HTTP method are created using the function Eliom_service.Http.post_service.
-To create a service with POST parameters, first you must create a service without POST parameters and then the service with POST parameters, with the first service as fallback.
-The fallback will be used if the user comes back later without POST parameters, for example because he put a bookmark on this URL.
+To create a service with POST parameters, first you must create a service without POST parameters, and then the service with POST parameters, with the first service as fallback.
+The fallback is used if the user comes back later without POST parameters, for example because he put a bookmark on this URL.

 let g getp postp = Lwt.return "..." let post_service = Eliom_registration.Html_text.register_post_service ~fallback:main_service ~post_params:Eliom_parameter.any g

 Going further ¶

 That is probably all you need for a very basic Web site in OCaml.

 Have a look at Eliom's API documentation to see other kinds of services, for example Eliom_registration.Redirection to create HTTP redirections.

 Eliom also has a way to typecheck forms and GET or POST parameters.
 By giving a description of the parameters your service expects, Eliom will check their presence automatically, and convert them for you to OCaml types.
 See this tutorial and this manual page.

-Eliom also has other ways to identify services (rather than just the PATH in the URL).
+Eliom also has other ways to identify services (besides just the PATH in the URL).
 For example Eliom can identify a service just by a parameter (whatever the path is).
-This is called non-attached coservices and this makes possible for example to have the same feature on every page (for example a connection service).
+This is called non-attached coservices and this makes it possible for instance to have the same feature on every page (for example a connection service).
 See this tutorial and this manual page.